juho-creator/CS-Courses/Notes/chapter9.md

 - **Knapsack Decision Problem**: Can items be packed in the knapsack to achieve exactly a given total value?

 # Theory of NP
-- P : Set of all decision problems that can be solved by polynomial time algorithm
+- PolyNomial Bounded (P) : Set of all decision problems that can be solved by polynomial time algorithm
 - Verification : Checking whether the claim solution is the actual solution to the decision problem
   - Failing to verify a solution doesn't mean the answer is "no," and being able to verify solutions quickly doesn't mean the problem can be solved quickly.
   - Verification quickly checks if a solution is correct, even if finding it is hard

+- Nondeterministic Polynomial Bounded (NP): Set of problems which there exists a tractable algorithm for checking solutions to see if they are correct
 - Nondeterministic Algorithm :